 Intro to Rugby Sevens

 Rugby Sevens is played on a full-size pitch by teams of seven players.
-The games are much shorter in duration compared to the traditional 15’s rugby, with each half lasting seven minutes during the pool stages of an official Rugby Sevens tournament, and ten-minute halves for the final.
+The games are much shorter in duration compared to the traditional 15’s rugby, with each half lasting seven minutes.

 New Zealand has by far been the dominant force in the HSBC World Sevens Series, which was inaugurated in 1999, winning 12 out of the 18 seasons.
 However, other teams such as Fiji, South Africa, and England have emerged as forces to be reckon with.
 The defending champion is South Africa.